nodejs/node/doc/contributing/maintaining-shared-library-support.md

 This document provides an outline of the approach and things to look out for when maintaining the shared library support.

-Currently shared library support has only be tested on:
+Currently, shared library support has only been tested on:

 * Linux
 * macOS